Application Deadline: October 26th, 2018

 - Effective problem solving and decision making skills;

 In accordance with the Accessibility for Ontarians with Disabilities Act, 2005 and the Integrated Accessibility Standards, Ontario Regulation 191/11, accommodations are available, upon request, to support potential applicants with disabilities throughout the recruitment, assessment and selection process.
-Should you require accommodation in order to fully participate in the process please contact us by emailing email@example.com, or by phone at 519-672-4131 regarding accessibility in our London office.
+Should you require accommodation in order to fully participate in the process please contact us by emailing email@example.com regarding accessibility in our London Office.